Skip to content

 Limitations for Replicated/KOTS installs

-• kURL installations are supported only for embedded clusters.
-Installing KNIME Business Hub with KOTS on an existing Kubernetes cluster is not supported.
+• kURL installations are supported only for embedded Kubernetes cluster.

 • Single-node deployments are supported for: